Reactive Attachment Disorder (RAD): Diagnosis, Cause, And Treatment

 Takeaway

 As a parent, it can be difficult to watch your child struggle with something like reactive attachment disorder (RAD).
-You may be coping with your own struggles in life and struggling to keep up with the demands of parenting.
+You may be coping with your own struggles in life, like substance abuse* or mental disorders and struggling to keep up with the demands of parenting.
 While RAD can certainly present challenges, there is support available.
 Working with a therapist, you can get the tools you need to support your child and improve your own mental health.
 Regain can connect you with a licensed family therapist to address any problems you may be experiencing and offer advice to guide you toward happier, healthier relationships both in and outside of your family unit.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.